svilenJUNIOR/FunnyBunnyChatSystem/README.md

 # FunnyBunnyChatSystem
 React Web Project.
-Web chat application made for bunnies in the forest, so they can comunicate with each other, where are the best berries.
+Web chat application made for bunnies in the forest, so they can talk to each other, and share the location of the best berries.
-For more information open the Notes.md file inside the Common folder